Sunday, May 5, 1968

 A reference to the show can be heard on the Beatles’ first live performance of “Yesterday” at Blackpool Night Out.
 George Harrison introduces the song, saying “For Paul McCartney of Liverpool, opportunity knocks!”.
 This version appears on Anthology 2.

-In 1988, Mary Hopkin remembers how her appearance on “Opportunity Knocks” led her to meet Paul McCartney and record her first single.
+In 1988, Mary Hopkin recalled that her performance on “Opportunity Knocks” was the catalyst for her introduction to Paul McCartney, which subsequently resulted in the recording of her debut single.

 I was a 17-year-old schoolgirl working at weekends with a group of local boys in a folk/rock band, and after about six months the group split up, so I carried on solo.
 Then my agent, to my absolute horror, put my name down for an audition for Opportunity Knocks, a good show for hopefuls in the music business but not really the sort of thing I wanted to do.
 But he persuaded me to go along for experience, so I went and sang a couple of songs; and the next thing I heard was that I’d been chosen for one of the programmes.